 In accordance with Hulic's Long-term Vision for the Environment, we established the climate change goals of achieving RE100*1 by 2024 and converting to 100% renewable energy (following: this initiative) for electricity consumption at all Company-owned buildings*2 by 2030.
 We have achieved RE100 in 2023.
 In addition, we have moved forward one year to 2029 to convert to 100% renewable energy for electricity consumption at all Company-owned buildings.

-Development Progress as of the end of December 2023
+Progress of the Initiative (As of the end of December, 2024)

 - *1An abbreviation of “Renewable Electricity 100%”, or sourcing 100% of electricity needed for business activities from renewable energy sources